 execute: async (obj, store) => {

-// Execute the state action
+// Execute the state action with new parameter handling

-// Add action message to chat
+// Add setState message to chat

 store.addMessage(obj as unknown as MessageInput);